 The first and most important thing for us is to take time to hear your story and pain experience in your own words.
 We want to know how your pain feels to you and how it impacts on all aspects of your life so we can help you get back doing what you like.
 We will also screen you to ensure your back pain isn’t caused by serious health problems.

 Following this we will conduct a comprehensive examination.
-This will usually involve looking at where you hurt, how you posture your spine and move, your ability to relax your back and core muscles, as well as screening for your strength and fitness.
+This will usually involve looking at where you hurt, how your posture and spine move, your ability to relax your back and core muscles, as well as screening for your strength and fitness.
 We may also check things like your sensation and reflexes and do tests to check if your nerves are sensitive.

 Based on all this information we will then explain to you in simple language the factors that are contributing to your pain, and discuss the best treatments options available to you.